mmistakes/minimal-mistakes/_posts/2023-05-23-best-scala-courses.md

 ### 3.2.
 What's the Best Scala Course for Advanced Users?

-For intermediate users looking to deepen their Scala knowledge and get advanced, the [Advanced Scala and Functional Programming course](https://rockthejvm.com/p/advanced-scala) is what you need.
+For intermediate users looking to deepen their Scala knowledge and get advanced, this [Advanced Scala and Functional Programming course](https://rockthejvm.com/p/advanced-scala) is what you need.
 This course covers all the advanced topics we discussed above, with functional programming techniques based on them, such as type classes or monads.
 It will give the skills needed to tackle complex Scala projects and make the most of the language's advanced features.

 ## 4. What Libraries to Learn as a Scala Developer